joomla-projects/j4adminui/README.md

 What is this?
 ---------------------
 * This is the source of Joomla!
-4.x. "spring" alternate template development
+4.x. "khonsu" alternate template development
 * Styleguide(https://delowar.gitbook.io/joomla-elements/)
 * Detailed changes are in the [changelog](https://github.com/joomla-projects/j4adminui/commits).